unternehmen/erthworm/README.md

 # What is erthworm?
-erthworm is a Guile 2.0 library for creating and running single-threaded Gopher servers.
+erthworm is a Guile 2.0 library for creating and running single-threaded, dynamic Gopher servers.
 It is modeled after the HTTP web server that is included in the Guile standard library, but it shares no code with it.

 erthworm is written in the Wisp syntax (SRFI-119), but because Wisp is homoiconic with S-Expressions it can be compiled into regular Scheme code.